Boeing Is Fighting Wildfires with the Microsoft HoloLens & Large Drones

 Drones and augmented reality devices seem to be a popular and growing combination.
 Epson Moverio, a division of well-known printer company Epson, has for some time been working on their own a version of this type of drone-control device.
 The BT-300 Smart Glasses is Epson Moverio's third generation head-mounted AR display.

-In September of this year, Epson Moverio announced their partnership with popular drone manufacturer DJI, who is known for high-end drones on both consumer and professional levels.
+In September 2016, Epson Moverio announced their partnership with popular drone manufacturer DJI, who is known for high-end drones on both consumer and professional levels.
 The partnership will be to design augmented reality solutions for piloting drones.

 When you see multiple, yet completely different types of technology companies moving down similar paths, you have to assume they are onto something.
 I have no doubt that in the near future, anytime you see a drone flying by, you can find someone nearby wearing smart glasses.
 And maybe one day, the guys wearing those glasses will be our firefighting teams, keeping us safe—in a safe way.